costerton-biofilm-center/WoundClassification2021/README.md

     ./analysis/normalized_counts/

-The count data used for the analysis is provided in `./data/Example_data/Example_counts.csv`.
+The count data used for the analysis is provided in `./data/Example_data/Raw_counts.csv`.
-The corresponding metadata file used for the analysis is `./data/Example_data/Example_metadata_Ranalysis.csv`.

 **Note** All analysis should be run from the main repo folder `./WoundClassification2021` as the working directory.